1.2. Variables and Assignments#

 #

-to the end of the line is ignored by JuliaAlternatively, you can write multi-line comments by wrapping the text inside
+to the end of the line is ignored.Multi-line comments are enclosed between

 #=